The new AirPods Pro are just $159 in this epic early Cyber Monday deal

 Apple AirPods Pro: was $249 now $159 @ Amazon

 Amazon is slashing $90 off the AirPods Pro for Black Friday.
 The AirPods Pro 2nd generation bring active noise cancellation to Apple's best-selling wireless earbuds.
 Like its standard Pro, it features Apple's H1 chip, adaptive EQ, and Qi wireless charging support.
-Click "See all buying options" to find it.
 Walmart has them for the same price.

 Apple's new AirPods Pro are among the industry's best noise-cancelling headphones.
 They also feature water-and-sweat resistance and up to 24 hours of battery life with the MagSafe Charging Case.